sudodoki/pivy-print/README.md

 ## How to contribute

 1. Fork the project
-2. Make one or commits to the repository.
+2. Make one or more commits to the repository.
 3. Open a pull request.

-You can also consider [opening the issue](https://github.com/sudodoki/pivy-print/issues/new).
+You can also consider [opening an issue](https://github.com/sudodoki/pivy-print/issues/new).

 ## The MIT License (MIT)